GuillaumeLNB/lexicons_builder/docs/installation.rst

 Download NLP models (optionnal)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here's a non exhaustive list of models you can download manually.
+Here's a non exhaustive list of websites where you can download NLP models manually.
-The models should be in word2vec format.
+The models should be in word2vec or fasttext format.

 +-----------------------------------------------------------+------------------------+
 | Link                                                      | Language(s)            |